Story about my Brother, General Hieu

 Our Division mission is to search and destroy the enemy.
 Each unit will be assigned an objective and must make efforts days and nights to destroy that objective.
 Sectors can also apply this concept to RF and PF units.
 If we all apply this concept of search and destroy the enemy, we will be able to annihilate all enemy forces within a short time.

-Besides, when my brother took control of 5th Division, US 1st Infantry Division, US 1st Calvary Division and US 11th Armored Cavalry Regiment were still active in 5th Division's operational area with US 1st Infantry Division HQ located at Lai Khe, US 1st Cavalry Division HQ at Bien Hoa and US 11th Armored Cavalry HQ at Long Giao.
-After President Nixon announced the implementation of Vietnamization of the War, in September 1969, US 1st Infantry Division HQ relinquished Lai Khe camp to 5th Division and relocated to Di An in November 1969 and US 11th Armored Cavalry Regiment HQ relocated to Bien Hoa in October 1969, then to Di An in July 1970.
-Meanwhile, US combat units limited their activities to camp security in preparation for their total withdrawal to USA.
-Units of US 1st Infantry Division completed their withdrawal in April 1970, those of US 11th Armored Cavalry Regiment in March 1971 and those of US 1st Cavalry Division in April 1971.
+Besides, when my brother took control of 5th Division, US 1st Infantry Division, US 1st Calvary Division, and US 11th Armored Cavalry Regiment were still active in 5th Division's operational area with US 1st Infantry Division HQ located at Lai Khe, US 1st Cavalry Division HQ at Bien Hoa and US 11th Armored Cavalry HQ at Long Giao.
+After President Nixon announced the implementation of Vietnamization of the War, on September 1969, US 1st Infantry Division HQ relinquished Lai Khe camp to 5th Division and relocated to Di An in November 1969 and US 11th Armored Cavalry Regiment HQ relocated to Bien Hoa in October 1969, then to Di An in July 1970.
+Meanwhile, US combat units limited their activities to camp security in preparation for their total withdrawal to the USA.
+Units of the US 1st Infantry Division completed their removal in April 1970, those of the US 11th Armored Cavalry Regiment in March 1971 and those of the US 1st Cavalry Division in April 1971.